trinenormann/hello-world/README.md

 And of course I am looking forward to collaborating with other devs.

-This repository includes a test html file, but otherwise it's pretty much just some random text so far.
+This repository includes a test html file and a demo html file, but otherwise it's pretty much just some random text so far.